 Post Graduate Supervision+

 I have supervised M.Phil dissertations on the fiction of Amitav Ghosh, Renaissance Bengal, and Harold Pinter.
-Currently I'm supervising a PhD dissertation on Holocaust narratives.
+Currently I'm supervising PhD dissertations on topics eclectic in their scope and possibilities.

 Member, Postcolonial Studies Association, United Kingdom.